 Independence (Ref: Para.
-10 and 15)
+10, 15)

 - A5.
-The ACRA Code adopts a threats and safeguards approach to independence.
+The ACRA Code sets out Independence Standards, established by the application of the conceptual framework to threats to independence in relation to these engagements.
 Compliance with the fundamental principles may potentially be threatened by a broad range of circumstances.
 Many threats fall into the following categories: - Self-interest, for example, undue dependence on total fees from the entity. - Self-review, for example, performing another service for the entity that directly affects the GHG statement, such as involvement in the quantification of the entity's emissions. - Advocacy, for example, acting as an advocate on behalf of the entity with respect to the interpretation of the applicable criteria. - Familiarity, for example, a member of the engagement team having a long association, or close or immediate family relationship, with an employee of the entity who is in a position to exert direct and significant influence over the preparation of the GHG statement. - Intimidation, for example, being pressured to reduce inappropriately the extent of work performed in order to lower fees, or being threatened with withdrawal of the practitioner's registration by a registering authority that is associated with the entity's industry group. - A6.
-Safeguards created by the profession, laws or regulations, or safeguards in the work environment, may eliminate or reduce such threats to an acceptable level.
+In cases when identified threats are not at an acceptable level, the ACRA Code requires that the threats be addressed by eliminating the circumstances that create the threats, applying safeguards to reduce threats to an acceptable level, or withdrawing from the engagement, where withdrawal is possible under applicable law or regulation.

-Local Laws and Regulations and the Provisions of an Emissions Trading Scheme (Ref: Para.
+Local Law or Regulation and the Provisions of an Emissions Trading Scheme (Ref: Para.
 11)

 A7.
-Local laws or regulations or the provisions of an emissions trading scheme may: include requirements in addition to the requirements of this SSAE; require that specific procedures be undertaken on all engagements; or require that procedures be undertaken in a particular way.
-For example, local laws or regulations or the provisions of an emissions trading scheme may require the practitioner to report in a format that is not in compliance with this SSAE.
+Local law or regulation or the provisions of an emissions trading scheme may: include requirements in addition to the requirements of this SSAE; require that specific procedures be undertaken on all engagements; or require that procedures be undertaken in a particular way.
+For example, local law or regulation or the provisions of an emissions trading scheme may require the practitioner to report in a format that is not in compliance with this SSAE.
 When the law or regulation prescribes the layout or wording of the assurance report in a form or in terms that are significantly different from this SSAE, and the practitioner concludes that additional explanation in the assurance report cannot mitigate possible misunderstanding, the practitioner may consider including a statement in the report that the engagement is not conducted in accordance with this SSAE.